 A Brief History

-After college, for nearly a decade, I was involved in writing, directing and producing radio dramas, everything from short comedy sketches to full-length plays of all genres.
+After college, for over a decade, I was involved in writing, directing and producing radio dramas, everything from short comedy sketches to full-length plays of all genres.

 While at U.C.
 Berkeley, I met producer Monica Sullivan, who was producing a weekly radio drama show (“Shoestring Radio Theatre”) at KALX-FM.
 I started submitting scripts and after hearing my first one produced, I was hooked.
 Over the years I became more and more involved in the all-volunteer, non-profit radio drama troupe, which began nationally syndicating its shows in 1993.
 I went on to write, direct and/or produce over 20 plays (30 to 90 minutes each) and 25 shorts.
 If you are interested in the details, you can view my complete Radio Drama Portfolio.

 In early 2000, I started working for an Internet startup and no longer had time to be regularly involved in Shoestring productions.
 However, I did manage to find the time to produce some audio comedy with my own side troupe, Crunchy Frog Comedy.